THIS IS AN ONLINE EVENT

 About Elizabeth Wanstall:

-Elizabeth Wanstall is a doctoral student in Clinical-Developmental Psychology at York University, where she also completed her M.A.
-Under the supervision of Dr. Maggie Toplak, her research focuses on children and youth with ADHD and attentional concerns.
+Elizabeth Wanstall is a doctoral student in Clinical-Developmental Psychology (Clinical Neuropsychology) at York University, where she also completed her M.A.
+Under the supervision of Dr. Maggie Toplak, her research focuses on parenting around screen media use in children and youth with attentional concerns.

 Clinically, Elizabeth has received training in the Tourette Syndrome Neurodevelopmental Clinic at Toronto Western Hospital, the Better Behaviours Service at the Centre for Addiction and Mental Health, and the York University Psychology Clinic.

 Elizabeth works in private practice at The Feelings Place, where she provides psychological services to children and youth with selective mutism.
-She also works at Step Stone Psychology, where she provides psychological assessments and intervention to children and youth with co-occurring physical and mental health needs in the Health Psychology Service.
+She also works at Step Stone Psychology, where she provides psychological assessments and intervention to children and youth with various socio-emotional and cognitive needs.
+In September, Elizabeth will begin her residency in Pediatric Health Psychology at IWK Health in Halifax.
 Fluently bilingual in English and French, Elizabeth is passionate about providing accessible psychological services to the Franco-Ontarian community.

 Target Audience: Allied health professionals, medical professionals, researchers, clinical case managers, students.